kamathvk1982/kamathvk1982.github.io/Fun Sites.md

 [dbdiagram.io](https://dbdiagram.io/d) is a quick and simple tool built by holistics.io folks to help you draw your database relationship diagrams and flow quickly using simple DSL language. (p.s.: Works best with Google Chrome.)

+## miro - Online DashBoard

+[Miro](https://miro.com/app/dashboard/): "The online whiteboard for easy collaboration.
+Miro is a fast, free, and simple-to-use online whiteboard built to help you collaborate with others any time, anywhere.
+Miro’s infinite canvas gives you the freedom to choose how you use it to work with your team.
+Whether you’re hosting a digital brainstorm, documenting a meeting, teaching a class, or managing an agile workflow, the possibilities for collaboration are endless."

 ## Data Sets